-The Office of Undergraduate Research launched the Undergraduate Research Leaders program in AY 2015-2016.
+The Office of Undergraduate Research launched the Undergraduate Research Leaders program in 2015.
 Each year, we select a small cohort of students to serve as ambassadors for our office.
-Students selected will be hired as hourly employees of the Office of Undergraduate Research at the rate of $10/hr and can log hours as program needs require.
+Students selected will be hired as hourly employees of the Office of Undergraduate Research at the rate of $10.00 per hour and can log hours as program needs require.

 The Undergraduate Research Leaders will assist the office and promote undergraduate student research through several activities:

 - Office outreach on campus

 Meet our Summer 2017 Undergraduate Research Leaders!